 Paul and Silvanus and Timothy, To the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you and peace.1 Thessalonians 1:1(NASB)

-It is lovely that these two fellow-labourers in the Gospel were included in Paul's opening greeting, as they were personally known to the believers there.
-Silas became a 'secretary' to Paul and penned a number of his epistle, and although little is written about him, he was obviously a faithful brother and trusted friend.
+It is lovely that these two fellow-labourers in the gospel were included in Paul's opening greeting, as they were personally known to the believers there.
+Silas became a 'secretary' to Paul and penned a number of his epistles, and although little is written about him, he was obviously a faithful brother and trusted friend.

 Paul was so comfortable with the Thessalonian believers, that he did not need to underline his calling as a chosen apostle of Christ, as he did to other churches who challenged his apostleship, nor did he find it necessary to remind them of his status in starting the Thessalonian Church.
-He simply addressed himself as "Paul", the little man - who met with Jesus on the road to Damascus and became the greatest missionary the world has ever known.
+He simply addressed himself as 'Paul' the insignificant man who met with Jesus on the road to Damascus and became the greatest missionary the world has ever known.

 His grace is ours by believing what He DID on the CROSS, and His peace is ours when we believe what He SAYS in His WORD.
 May we abide in God the Father and the Lord Jesus Christ so we may enjoy ongoing fellowship with Him through prayer and praise.

-Heavenly Father, thanks You for the amazing truth in this little verse of Scripture that by grace through faith we are positioned in God the Father and also in our Lord Jesus Christ.
-Thank You that we are safe in Your hand and that nothing in heaven above or the earth beneath can separate us from the love of God which is ours by faith in Christ Jesus our Lord.
+Heavenly Father, thank You for the amazing truth in this little verse of Scripture, that by grace through faith, we are positioned in God the Father and also in the Lord Jesus Christ.
+Thank You that I am safe in Your hand and that nothing in heaven above or the earth beneath, can separate me from the love of God which is mine by faith in Jesus.
 Thank You that I have peace with God through faith in Christ and access to the peace of God in my heart.
-Thank You for the lives and faithful witness of Paul, Silas and Timothy and I pray that I would fulfil Your will for my life in Jesus' name I pray, AMEN.
+And thank You for the lives and faithful witness of Paul, Silas, and Timothy, whose examples I can learn so much from.
+In Jesus' name, AMEN.